Lightnet/hyperbee_gunjs/README.md

 ```js
  localstore['!'] = {"test":"test"};
 ```
-  Note if you change the store type and radisk it might break the database layout.
-Have not checked it yet.
+  Note if you disable radisk which disable the store get and put call for opt config.